rapenne-s/bento/README.md

 Here are the steps to deploy a change in a host managed with **bento**

 1. edit its configuration file to make the changes in `hosts/the_host_name/something.nix`
-2. run `sudo ./populate_chroot.sh` to build and publish configuration files
+2. run `sudo bento deploy` to build and publish configuration files
 3. wait for the timer of that system to trigger the update, or ask the user to open http://localhost:51337/ to force the update

 If you don't want to wait for the timer, you can ssh into the machine to run `systemctl start bento-upgrade.service`